 By providing people of various back-grounds, believers and non-believers of various religions, with an opportunity to get together, pilgrim routes like the Santiago Routes (300,000 pilgrims yearly) serve as a symbol, reflecting over one thousand years of European history and as a way of cultural cooperation for Europe.
-Walking long distances pilgrims experience very intensively the culture and history along the way and at the same time their personal and emotional situation.
-Modern pilgrims are facing new experiences and are confronting sun, wind and weather even it is strong and mighty and gaining strength and inspiration.
+Walking long distances pilgrims experience very intensively the culture and history along the way.
+At the same time they get to know their personal and emotional situation better.
+Modern pilgrims are facing new experiences, are exposed to sun, wind and weather, but can gain strength and inspiration.

 Pilgrimage in ...